 Order for Consideration, as amended, read.

-Motion made, and Question proposed, "That the Bill be now taken into Consideration."
+Motion made, and Question proposed, "That the Bill, as amended, be now considered."

 MR. ARTHUR HENDERSON ( Durham, Barnard Castle) moved that the Bill be recommitted to a Select Committee.
 He said one clause in the Bill had created a great amount of feeling in the City of York, and he was convinced that it was in the interest of all parties that the course he proposed should be adopted.
 A difference had arisen as to the lease between the city council and the racecourse company.
 The inhabitants of the city declared that they were left in ignorance as to these arrangements until a very late stage of the proceedings.
 They had at a meeting passed a resolution against endorsing them.
 He might be asked if there was any precedent for the course which he now invited the House to take.
 In 1901, in the case of a Bill where circumstances arose very similar to those which had arisen here, the measure was recommitted to a Select Committee, and the whole matter was settled in about three days.
 If the ratepayers of York were to be saved the £3,000 or £4,000 spent in bringing this Bill to its present stage, he thought the Motion should be accepted.
 The Committee could be set up on Thursday or Monday next, and towards the end of the week the Bill could be reported again to the House.
 Meantime he felt satisfied that some arrangement would be made which would be satisfactory to all parties concerned.

 seconded the Motion.

 "To leave out from the word 'be,' to the end of the Question, and add the words 're-committed to a Select Committee'"—(Mr. Arthur Henderson)—instead thereof.

 Question proposed, "That the words proposed to be left out stand part of the Question."